 - Next, add 250 g cooked Japanese short-grain rice and stir fry for a few minutes or until the rice is warmed through.

-- Add the spices (⅛ tsp cumin powder, ⅛ tsp cinnamon, ⅛ tsp paprika and ⅛ tsp turmeric) and ½ knorr chicken stock cube you crushed earlier, and stir fry until well combined.
+- Add the spices (⅛ tsp cumin powder, ⅛ tsp cinnamon powder, ⅛ tsp paprika powder and ⅛ tsp turmeric powder) and ½ knorr chicken bouillon cube you crushed earlier, and stir fry until well combined.

 - Once the spices are well distributed, add 1 tbsp tomato ketchup and mix well.